Documentation

 Because I don't just want to use AI.
 I want to understand it.
 I want tools shaped around how designers actually think, not adapted from someone else's engineering workflow.
 Tools I can break apart, rebuild, and make my own.

 That's what this project is.
 A designer's tool, built by a designer, for the way designers work.
+Open source so you can break it apart, reshape it, and make it yours.

 If I can build this, you can use it

 No engineering team.
 No CS degree.
 Just AI and curiosity.
-If a designer with zero coding background can build an MCP server with 100+ tools, a CLI with 40+ commands, and a Figma plugin, you can absolutely use one.
+If a designer with zero coding background can build an MCP server with 112 tools, a CLI with 60+ commands, and a Figma plugin, you can absolutely use one.
 This project is MIT licensed and open source.
 Fork it, break it, make it yours.

 Requirements